memberful/memberful-wp/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Send `Cache-Control: private` header from Memberful endpoints.

 = 1.0.1 =
-* Cleanup release to ensure WordPress can correctly auto-upgrade the plugin
+* Cleanup release to ensure WordPress can correctly auto-upgrade the plugin.

 = 1.0.0 =
 * New and improved Restrict Access meta box on the post and page edit screen.